Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/Set-AzNetworkInterface.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### DEFAULTSECURITYRULE <ISecurityRule[]>: The default security rules of network security group.
-  - `Access <SecurityRuleAccess>`: The network traffic is allowed or denied.
-Possible values are: 'Allow' and 'Deny'.
-  - `Direction <SecurityRuleDirection>`: The direction of the rule.
-The direction specifies if rule will be evaluated on incoming or outgoing traffic.
-Possible values are: 'Inbound' and 'Outbound'.
-  - `Protocol <SecurityRuleProtocol>`: Network protocol this rule applies to.
-Possible values are 'Tcp', 'Udp', and '*'.
-  - `[Id <String>]`: Resource ID.
-  - `[Description <String>]`: A description for this rule.
-Restricted to 140 chars.
-  - `[DestinationAddressPrefix <String>]`: The destination address prefix.
-CIDR or destination IP range.
-Asterisk '*' can also be used to match all source IPs.
-Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
-  - `[DestinationApplicationSecurityGroup <IApplicationSecurityGroup[]>]`: The application security group specified as destination.
-    - `[Id <String>]`: Resource ID.
-    - `[Location <String>]`: Resource location.
-    - `[Tag <IResourceTags>]`: Resource tags.
-      - `[(Any) <String>]`: This indicates any property can be added to this object.
-  - `[DestinationPortRange <String>]`: The destination port or range.
-Integer or range between 0 and 65535.
-Asterisk '*' can also be used to match all ports.
-  - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
-  - `[Name <String>]`: The name of the resource that is unique within a resource group.
-This name can be used to access the resource.
-  - `[Priority <Int32?>]`: The priority of the rule.
-The value can be between 100 and 4096.
-The priority number must be unique for each rule in the collection.
-The lower the priority number, the higher the priority of the rule.
-  - `[PropertiesDestinationAddressPrefixes <String[]>]`: The destination address prefixes.
-CIDR or destination IP ranges.
-  - `[PropertiesDestinationPortRanges <String[]>]`: The destination port ranges.
-  - `[PropertiesSourceAddressPrefixes <String[]>]`: The CIDR or source IP ranges.
-  - `[PropertiesSourcePortRanges <String[]>]`: The source port ranges.
-  - `[ProvisioningState <String>]`: The provisioning state of the public IP resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
-  - `[SourceAddressPrefix <String>]`: The CIDR or source IP range.
-Asterisk '*' can also be used to match all source IPs.
-Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
-If this is an ingress rule, specifies where network traffic originates from.
-  - `[SourceApplicationSecurityGroup <IApplicationSecurityGroup[]>]`: The application security group specified as source.
-  - `[SourcePortRange <String>]`: The source port or range.
-Integer or range between 0 and 65535.
-Asterisk '*' can also be used to match all ports.

 #### IPCONFIGURATION <INetworkInterfaceIPConfiguration[]>: A list of IPConfigurations of the network interface.
   - `[Id <String>]`: Resource ID.
   - `[ApplicationGatewayBackendAddressPool <IApplicationGatewayBackendAddressPool[]>]`: The reference of ApplicationGatewayBackendAddressPool resource.